Three things we learned from RB Leipzig - Manchester United

 Americans Abroad

 Tyler Adams subbed into the match for the final 12 minutes and saw both goals of United’s comeback bid.
-He picked up a yellow card.
+He picked up a yellow card, won a duel, made an interception, and one tackle.

 Man of the Match: Angelino